-Xavi is Head of VR for BaDoinkVR and VRcosplayX.
-He has over 7 years of solid experience in product design and user experience.
+Xavi is Head of VR for BaDoinkVR and VRcosplayX. .
 He joined Badoink in 2014 and is in charge of overseeing all of Badoink’s VR related products.

 Julie Heyde is a game jammer with a crush on semi-realistic VR sports games with a twist of dark humor and brutality.
 Working on #utopia #SelfieTennis, #SkiJump, #Archery & #RAGNAROKvr as the #ChickenBitch of @VRUnicorns.
 Raised in VikingLand and fueled by beer, mushrooms and rainbows while flying with unicorns and riding on wolves.

 Robert Scoble is a Futurist at UploadVR.
 As entrepreneur in residence at Upload VR, formerly Rackspace’s Futurist, Scoble travels the world looking for what’s happening on the bleeding edge of technology and brings that learning to Facebook and other places like his newsletter and blog.